noglitchyo/dealdoh/README.md

 #### Requirements

 - A web server
-- HTTPS enabled (self-signed certificates can work but it depends of the DOH client)
+- HTTPS enabled with valid certificates (self-signed certificates can work but it depends of the DOH client)

+To get valid certificates in a local environment, I recommend you to use [mkcert](https://github.com/FiloSottile/mkcert) which generate for you a local Certificate Authority, and create locally trusted certificates with it.
+Take 3 minutes to check its really simple documentation for your OS. (since installation differs on each OS)

 - PHP 7.3

 #### Installation